Cyprus to start COVID-19 vaccination of children 12 and over

 NICOSIA, Cyprus (AP) — Cyprus will start the voluntary COVID-19 vaccination of children over age 12 next week using mRNA shots produced by Pfizer/BioNTech and Moderna, authorities said Friday.

-Health Minister Michalis Hadjipantela said that Cyprus is following other European Union countries including France, Germany, Italy and Greece, which began vaccinating children between 12 and 15.
+Health Minister Michalis Hadjipantela said that Cyprus is following other European Union countries including France, Germany and Italy which began vaccinating children between 12 and 15.

 The consent of parents and guardians is a prerequisite for all children’s vaccinations in Cyprus.
 Hadjipantela urged young people to get the shot, with officials saying the median age of those infected in the last 14 days is 28.